ibmresilient/resilient-community-apps/fn_zia/README.md

    ![screenshot: fn-zia-zia-get-custom-list-note](./doc/screenshots/fn-zia-get-custom-list-note.png)

-An Example workflow that uses this IBM SOAR function is `ZIA: Get URL Categories`.
+Another example workflow that uses this IBM SOAR function is `ZIA: Get URL Categories`.

 The workflow is initiated by the manual incident rule `ZIA: Get URL Categories`.